k1monfared/machine_learning_octave/README.md

 ## sample1_multi <a name="sample1_multi"></a>
-This file will run samples to perform
+This file will run samples to estimate the price of a house based on some features.
+It includes
 - Feature Normalization
 - Gradient Descent
 - Normal Equations